jreuschenbach/countif/README.md

 # countif
-test-project / count som eifs
+test-project / count some ifs